Fill 1 Created with Sketch. Event Bannock Fest

 Bannock Competition

-Contestants will bring their Bannock to be judged in three different categories:
+Contestants will bring their bannock to be judged in three different categories:

-- Judge's Choice (celebrity judges, more details to come)
+- Judge's Choice (celebrity judges)

-- Kid's Choice (celebrity junior judges)
+- Kid's Choice (three chosen junior judges)

 Main Lobby